 Cypress Hills

-Enjoy early winter in the Elkwater Campground, as it closes on December 31.
+New for this year: Elkwater Campground is now open year-round (it previously closed at the end of December).
 Tobogganing and cross-country skiing are popular in Cypress Hills Interprovincial Park in winter (snow permitting, as it is in the southeast corner of the province, just a half-hour drive from Medicine Hat).

 Dinosaur Provincial Park

 Don’t be confused – Dinosaur Provincial Park isn’t near Drumheller (it’s a two-hour drive from the dino-focused town) – but you’ll still get a true Alberta Badlands experience by staying here.
-Watch the snow glitter on hoodoos from your cozy campsite and enjoy the especially dark skies fill of stars here.
+Watch the snow glitter on hoodoos from your cozy campsite and enjoy the especially dark skies filled with stars.

 Tunnel Mountain Campground